krei-se/droidfor.ge/README.md

 3. `010-installInputmethodPreferences` if found, copies `skeleton/com.android.inputmethod.latin_preferences.xml` to `/data/user_de/$MULTIUSERID/com.android.inputmethod.latin/shared_prefs/` to save you the resetup of the soft-keyboard ⌨️.
 4. `100-setupExternalStorage` expects termux to work.
 This looks for the UUID of the 💾 external SD (f.e. `/storage/1234-0512`) and symlinks it to `/data/data/com.termux/files/home/externalsd` - all backup scripts can use this path for backups / syncing of public shares without having to know the UUID in /storage.
 Do not sync userdata to the externalsd without 🐆 LUKS!
 5. `300-termuxSetupSSHKeys` if found, adds the users `.ssh/id_ed25519.pub` and `.ssh/id_ed25519_android.pub` to `/data/data/com.termux/files/home/.ssh/authorized_keys`
+6. `350-termuxComfortWatchDogCamera` - 📸 Installs the comfort camera addon.
+This works by creating an ssh-key on the device and allowing it to upload photos directly to the users Pictures/Camera folder (and nothing else!).
+Uses an inotify-watch started at boot, so is always available and lightning-fast instant!
-6. `400-davx5` - sets all permissions for DAVx5 already and stops nagging the user for donations until 2100-01-01
+7. `400-davx5` - sets all permissions for DAVx5 already and stops nagging the user for donations until 2100-01-01
-7. `410-davx5-autodiscovery` - if autodiscovery (see useful stuff) works, adds the useraccount to davx5.
+8. `410-davx5-autodiscovery` - if autodiscovery (see useful stuff) works, adds the useraccount to davx5.
 You can skip this if the user is not present to type it in.
 RN you still have to click "Login" and enable the carddav/caldav sync - its the closest i could get it to work for now, sorry.

 # Provided userspace-scripts in ~/.android